 Business continuity and disaster recovery

 FNF's disaster recovery and business resumption plan is sufficiently detailed.
-The deployment of its disaster recovery and business resumption plans in response to the COVID-19 pandemic was a live test of its program.
+The deployment of its disaster recovery and business resumption plan in response to the COVID-19 pandemic was a live test of its program.
 FNF reported no issues with the implementation of its work-from-home strategy nor any service disruptions with its vendors.
 Details of its plans include the following:

 - FNF has an agreement with a major systems supplier to provide an emergency operations center (EOC).
 This EOC has seating for 150 employees, 24 hours a day, for a minimum of two weeks.

-- Employees also have the capability to work from home and have been doing so during the COVID-19 pandemic without issue per management.
+- Employees also have the capability to work from home and have been doing so during the COVID-19 pandemic without issue, per management.
 While some employees choose to come into the office, it is not mandatory, and those employees practice social distancing.